DiegoDeberdt/FiniteStateMachine/README.md

 This example illustrates a number of important principles:
 1. The state machine always has to be initialized.
 2. All input is categorized.
+3. When a transition doesn't change the current state, the next state can be omitted.
+4. Every transition has to be unique.